T-Ash-90/qrcg-api-statistics-project/README.md

 You can install the necessary dependencies using `pip`:

 pip install requests rich

 ---

 ## Setup

-1. Clone the repository or download the script
+1. Clone the repository or download the script.
 2. Ensure you have your **QR Code Generator API access token**.
-You can get it from [QR Code Generator's API section](https://www.qr-code-generator.com/).
+You can get it from your paid QRCG account [QR Code Generator's API section](https://www.qr-code-generator.com/).
 The token is required for authenticating API requests.

 ---